Raz-Dva/Toolpip-plugin/README.md

      $('.tool').toolpip("destroy");
 ```

->"click" - a tool tip appears when you click on an item.
+-"click" - a tool tip appears when you click on an item.

->"hover" - a tooltip appears when you hover over an item.
+-"hover" - a tooltip appears when you hover over an item.

->"destroy" - destroys the tooltip.
+-"destroy" - destroys the tooltip.